 The origin of these brilliant green jade beads of beautiful translucency - in strikingly perfect shapes carved from the same block - remains a mystery.
 It is possible they were cut in the 18th century.
 The necklace made its public debut in 1933 at the marriage of Barbara Hutton (1912-1979) and Prince Alexis Mdivani, as a wedding gift from the father of the young bride, Franklyn Laws Hutton.
 The clasp of the necklace was then adorned with a navette-cut diamond, crafted by Cartier.

-Barbara Hutton was passionate about jade and, on the advice of leading experts in the stone, commissioned from Cartier in 1934 the current clasp, which is set with yellow gold, calibré-cut rubies and baguette-cut diamonds that enhance the deep green hue of the gems.
+Barbara Hutton, passionate about jade, was advised by the leading jadeite expert in San Francisco.
+She commissioned the current clasp from Cartier in 1934, which is set with yellow gold and platinum, calibré-cut rubies and baguette-cut diamonds that enhance the deep green hue of the gems.
 On the same date, she also commissioned from Cartier a jade, ruby and diamond ring to match the necklace, which today forms part of the Cartier Collection.
 When she came of age, Barbara Hutton, granddaughter of the founder of the Woolworth stores, inherited one of America’s greatest fortunes.
 Before long, she became known for her bold and sophisticated taste in contemporary jewelry and historical pieces.
 In the course of her lifetime, she amassed one of the most stunning collections of jewelry; highlights included the dazzling Pasha diamond mounted as a ring by Cartier, the Marie Antoinette pearl necklace and the Romanov emeralds, acquired at Cartier, where they were mounted on a necklace that transformed into a tiara.

 Cartier Paris, special order, 1934